 Each exhibition lasts for three weeks, with exceptions for some Blindside Projects which may have shorter exhibition periods.
 This usually means there are between 20-23 exhibitions a year in the physical gallery spaces, with additional exhibitions and programs online and off-site, including 3 exhibitions in the MOBILE program each year.

-Check out our Program for 2022 to see what’s on this year in our physical and online exhibition spaces.
+Check out our Program to see what’s on this year in our physical and online exhibition spaces.

 Q. Do I have to pay to exhibit at Blindside?